 If you have hesitations in your turns, just let go of the control and let the quad hover.
 Agility mode, on the other hand, is a mode designed for those who have mastered the stability mode and want more speed and maneuverability.

 The model itself is intended for indoor use only, for heavy winds may disrupt its flight given the fact that it only weighs 0.6 ounces.
 For that purpose, it comes with propeller guards that protect the propellers when the quad accidentally bumps into walls or ceilings.
-This is the perfect equipment for beginners, since they will most likely crash it in the allotted 7 minutes flight time.
+This is the perfect equipment for beginners since they will most likely crash it in the allotted 7 minutes flight time.
+For a much better insight on this model, we suggest checking out our Blade Nano QX in-depth review.

 The E-flite® 1-Cell 3.7V Li-Po battery is included and you can charge it using a USB charger.
 Charging takes somewhere around 30 to 40 minutes and you can order extra batteries so you don’t have to wait.